thingsiplay/gamelistaddon/README.md

 If you want report a bug or have any questions, head over to the [project's forum thread](https://retropie.org.uk/forum/topic/27466/gamelist-addon-an-assist-tool-to-manually-add-new-game-entries)  in RetroPie or [leave me a message](https://thingsiplay.game.blog/contact/) on my contact page.

 ## Changelog

+Version 0.2:

+- new update feature in merge mode
+- bug fixes

 Version 0.1: